ribtoks/code-jamming/_posts/2019-08-22-how-to-return-to-flow.md

 fi
 ```

+If you would like to use this setup as `pdd` to have each `TODO` to create a GitHub issue, kanboard project has you covered: there're multiple connectors to platforms as GitHub and GitLab.

 ## Profit

 Now when I start my indie 2-hour workday, I need only a quick glance on `lazygit` and Kanboard to see what I was or will be doing.
 Usually after I run `git commit`, I go to the Kanboard and drag a task or two to "In Progress" column in order to see next time what should I start with.
-Eventually before merging back to `master` my kanban board will have all TODOs in the "Done" column.
+Eventually before merging back to `master` my kanban board will have all `TODO`s in the "Done" column.
+Also you can setup automatic action in Kanboard to close all tasks in "Done" column after X days.
+This way I find it to be nice and clean.